paviliondev/layouts-event-list-widget/readme.md

 ### 🖌️ Theme

 There are a few built in themes to configure your widget to look a specific way.
-Interesting in adding a theme?
+Interested in adding a theme?
 Create a pull request and add your theme in `scss/themes/yourtheme.scss`.
 Below are the types of themes available:
 ![Themes](readme-screenshots/themes.png)